metafacture/metafacture-tutorial/docs/08_Harvest_data_with_OAI-PMH.md

 ;
 ```

-You can also transform incoming data and immediately store/index it with MongoDB or Elasticsearch.
+You can also transform incoming data and store/index it with MongoDB or Elasticsearch.
 For the transformation you need to create a fix (see Lesson 3) in the playground or in a text editor:

 Add the following fixes to the file: